 Enter the cumulative amount of contributions (including loans, loan guarantees, monetary and nonmonetary contributions) received from the lender.
 Contributions from a single source are generally cumulated from January 1 through December 31 of the current calendar year.
 However, there is an exception to calendar year cumulation if the committee is required to file a preelection statement in one calendar year in connection with an election held in the next calendar year.
-See "Calendar Year Cumulation Exception" under Section D., General Rules for Reporting Contributions Received on Schedule A. Quick Tip
+See "Calendar Year Cumulation Exception" under Section D., General Rules for Reporting Contributions Received on Schedule A.

-Do not report the repayment of a loan on Schedule E. Only the "Interest Paid This Period" should be reported on Schedule E. The "Per Election to Date" column is generally for state candidates and committees that are subject to contribution limits.
+The "Per Election to Date" column is generally for state candidates and committees that are subject to contribution limits.
 The Act does not contain contribution limits for local candidates and committees; however, local ordinances may include limits and other restrictions and reporting requirements.
 Local candidates and committees should check with the local elections office about reporting obligations under local laws.